-This year’s EPIC program was our largest group, two 9 passenger vans plus a mini SUV; never again at that scale.
-On the plus side it was our first year taking survey data and soil samples at Stod, an early Norse archaeological site in the Eastfjords.
+This year’s EPIC program was our largest group: two 9 passenger vans plus a mini SUV.
+It was our first year taking survey data and soil samples at Stod, an early Norse archaeological site in the Eastfjords.

 Our first year as an Earlham EPIC program.
 This year also contains the best picture ever taken of Gail Clark, our intrepid wilderness/outdoor education leader.
 Earlham’s Marketing Department, in the persons of Mark Brim and Susanna Tanner, shadowed us for a few days and made a short video about our work.